SCM-NV/qmflows/docs/jupyter_interactive_tutorial.rst

 Let's see how this works:

-First we define a molecule, for example by reading one from an xyz file:
+First we define a molecule, for example by reading one from an xyz file (you can get the file from here :download:`_files/acetonitrile.xyz`):

 .. code:: python